smartenterprisewisdom

 Quantum Cryptography Impacts on Data Encryption

-Data encrypted using current algorithms, whether at rest or in transit, could be vulnerable to decryption by future quantum computers.
-This “harvest now, decrypt later” threat underscores the urgency of transitioning to quantum-resistant encryption methods as soon as possible.
-“Harvest now, decrypt later” refers to the potential risk of encrypted sensitive data being compromised now and decrypted in the future when quantum computing technology is sufficiently advanced to crack the algorithm.
+Data encrypted using current algorithms — whether at rest or in transit — could be vulnerable to decryption by future quantum computers.
+The “harvest now, decrypt later” threat underscores the urgency of transitioning to quantum-resistant encryption methods as soon as possible.
+Adversaries are already capturing encrypted data with the intention of decrypting it once quantum computing technology is sufficiently advanced.
+As Google noted in its March 2026 announcement, this threat is active today, not a future concern.

 Solution: